Barbara Radziwiłł: Love affair and secret marriage

-Political struggle for recognition
+Queen and Grand Duchess

 Barbara Radziwiłł in coronation robes and pearls that became her signature jewelry.
 18th-century copy of an original 16th-century portrait.

+Political struggle for recognition

 Sigismund Augustus informed his parents of the marriage on 2 February 1548 in Piotrków Trybunalski.
 The news caused an uproar among Polish nobles as Sigismund Augustus wed without the approval of the Senate.
 What was worse, Barbara was his subject and lover.
 Queen mother Bona Sforza was one of the most vocal opponents.
 In the ensuing campaign against recognizing the marriage, Barbara was widely accused of promiscuous behavior and of using witchcraft or poison to seduce Sigismund Augustus.
 Various authors, including Stanisław Orzechowski and Mikołaj Rej, published and distributed various derogatory pamphlets.
 The charge of promiscuity often enters works of modern historians though it is not based on any actual evidence.
 Lithuanian nobles did not openly protest the marriage, but were distrustful of the Radziwiłłs and their rise to power.

 King Sigismund I the Old died on 1 April 1548.
 Sigismund Augustus, who briefly returned to Vilnius, had to travel back to Kraków to attend the funeral and secure himself on the Polish throne.
 Before he left, the King publicly announced his marriage and proclaimed his wife the Queen of Poland on 17 April 1548.
+By this act she also was legalized as the Grand Duchess of Lithuania.

 During her husband's absence, Barbara stayed in Vilnius, in the royal castle.
-In May she informed him in letter that she is pregnant again; she either was mistaken or pregnancy ended in miscarriage, as the Queen had briefly fallen ill around this time.
+In May she informed him by letter that she is pregnant again; she either was mistaken or pregnancy ended in miscarriage, as the Queen briefly fell ill around this time.
 Since this is known only from Radziwiłł reports, it has also been proposed that the baby was another intrigue to influence the King.
 In September 1548, Sigismund Augustus invited Barbara to Poland to show the strength of their marriage.
 The issue was discussed by the general sejm on 31 October – 12 December in Piotrków Trybunalski.
 The sessions were loud and rowdy.
 The nobles, including voivodes Piotr Kmita Sobieński, Jan Gabriel Tęczyński, and Piotr Boratyński, pleaded the King to abandon the marriage and even threatened to take up arms.
 Sigismund Augustus steadfastly refused and stood by his wife; reportedly he even considered abdication.
 The sejm ended in a stalemate.